 SCOTT SIMON, HOST:

-JOHN HARBAUGH: The team that we're going to play is a great football team.
+JOHN HARBAUGH: This team that we're going to play is a great football team.
 They're extremely well-coached, I'd have to say.

 SHANKAR VEDANTAM, BYLINE: Happy to be here, Scott.